-With Nikos Panou (SUNY-Stonybrook), I co-edit a volume entitled Evil Lords: Theory and Representations from Antiquity to the Renaissance (Oxford University Press: forthcoming 2018).
+With Nikos Panou (SUNY-Stonybrook), I have co-edited a volume entitled Evil Lords: Theory and Representations from Antiquity to the Renaissance (Oxford University Press, 2018).

-With David Rundle (University of Essex), I co-translate volume entitled Poggio Bracciolini: On Princes and Tyrants.
-The I Tatti Renaissance Library (under contract with Harvard University Press).
+With Keith Sidwell (University of Calgary) and David Rundle (University of Canterbury, Kent), I am editing and translating a number of humanists texts for a volume entitled Poggio Bracciolini: On Leaders and Tyrants.
+The I Tatti Renaissance Library (forthcoming with Harvard University Press).